Participatory Budgeting

 See also facebook.com/MLKCenterRockIsland

-Learn how you can get involved.
+Learn how the community got involved.

-The West End Revitalization has secured $40,000 for West End residents, business owners, and workers
+The West End Revitalization secured $40,000 for West End residents, business owners, and workers to invest in the community in 2026.

-Based on community feedback submitted through the Participatory Budgeting Idea Form (accepted through July 11,2025), the Steering Committee has reviewed every idea submitted and narrowed them down to 8 ideas.
-These ideas are now being turned into draft proposals for real, concrete projects.
+Based on community feedback submitted through the Participatory Budgeting Idea Form (accepted through July 11, 2025), the Steering Committee reviewed every idea and narrowed them down to eight.
+These ideas were developed into draft proposals for real, concrete projects.
+The ballot was finalized in mid-August, and voting took place from August 30 to September 12.

 Watch a video about PB